How To Find the Best Vehicle for Towing a Camper

 About Contributor

-Every RV has a vehicle identification sticker to give you basic information about your trailer, including weight ratings, tire size, and more.
+Every RV has a vehicle identification sticker that provides basic information about its trailer, including weight ratings, tire size, and more.
 Here are a few key terms to know.

 UVW includes any of the basic amenities inside – like the dinette, sleeper sofa, theater seating, and kitchen appliances – as well as the weight of batteries and LP containers.
 It does not include the weight of the passengers or cargo you’ll add, nor does it factor in the liquid weight you may carry with full holding tanks.